Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Data Analysis

 \subsection{Single pulse search}

-For the 10.24~$\mu$s resolution data, the coherently dedispersed raw telescope data were first processed using the GMRT Pulsar Tool (\texttt{gptool}\footnote{\url{https://github.com/chowdhuryaditya/gptool}}) to mitigate radio frequency interference (RFI).
-Filterbank files were created and incoherently dedispersed at PSR~J1227$-$4853's nominal dispersion measure (DM) of 43.449 pc cm$^{-3}$ using \texttt{PRESTO}'s \texttt{prepdata} routine \citep{2011ascl.soft07017R} to remove inter-channel dispersion smearing.
+For the 10.24~$\mu$s resolution data, the coherently dedispersed raw telescope data, consisting of a header-less dynamic spectrum at the native time and frequency resolution provided by the beamformer, were first processed using the GMRT Pulsar Tool (\texttt{gptool}\footnote{\url{https://github.com/chowdhuryaditya/gptool}}) to mitigate radio frequency interference (RFI).
+As part of this processing, \texttt{gptool} also performs bandpass normalization.
+Filterbank files, at the required time and frequency resolution for subsequent processing and analysis, were created using \texttt{SIGPROC}'s \texttt{filterbank} program~\citep{lorimerSIGPROCPulsarSignal2011}, and incoherently dedispersed at PSR~J1227$-$4853's nominal dispersion measure (DM) of 43.449 pc cm$^{-3}$ using \texttt{PRESTO}'s \texttt{prepdata} routine~\citep{2011ascl.soft07017R} to remove inter-channel dispersion smearing.
 The dedispersed time series were searched for single pulses using \texttt{PRESTO}'s \texttt{single\_pulse\_search.py} script, using a signal-to-noise ratio (S/N) threshold of 7.
 This threshold was chosen as it led to the detection of a large number of GP candidates, while keeping the number of spurious candidates low.
 The \texttt{single\_pulse\_search.py} script performs matched filtering using boxcar templates of increasing widths.
-We used boxcars having widths 1, 2, 3, 4, 6, 9, 14, and 20 bins (i.e. over a pulse width range of 10.24~$\mu$s to 204.8~$\mu$s).
+We used boxcars with widths 1, 2, 3, 4, 6, 9, 14, and 20 bins (i.e. over a pulse width range of 10.24~$\mu$s to 204.8~$\mu$s).
 The boxcar width maximizing the S/N was adopted as a proxy for the pulse width; parametric profile fitting was not attempted because several GPs span only a few time bins, making parametric width estimates poorly constrained.
-Finally, candidates exhibiting clear signatures of RFI in their dynamic spectra were rejected.
+Finally, candidates exhibiting clear signatures of RFI in their dedispersed dynamic spectra were rejected.
+To identify likely RFI, candidates showing narrow-band emission confined to only a few frequency channels (typically one or two channels) or exhibiting temporally extended structures were discarded.
+Running \texttt{single\_pulse\_search.py} on the RFI-mitigated data yielded 1510 candidates, of which 1287 ($\sim85\%$) were rejected following visual inspection.